mikami520/MikaMi520/README.md

 - 👋 Hi, I’m @Yuliang Xiao
-- 👀 I’m interested in Robotics, especially in medical image analysis like registration and segmentation using deep learning.
+- 👀 I’m interested in robotics, deep learning, 3D reconstruction, neural image, MRI and ultrasound development.
 - 💞️ My undergraduate degrees are **Mechanical Engineering & Computer Science** from **the University of Pittsburgh**.
 - 💞️ I obtained my master degree in **Johns Hopkins University** supervised by **Prof. Russell Taylor, Dr. Francis Creighton and Dr. Masaru Ishii** and my major is **Medical Robotics**.
 - 🌱 I am now a research assistant supervised by **Dr. Qi Dou** at the Chinese University of Hong Kong.